ameseee/kwk-curriculum-site/web-app/lessons/css-flexbox/index.md

 <div class="try-it">
   <h2>Try It: Flex Direction</h2>
   <p>Fork <a href="https://codepen.io/turing-kwk/pen/oNgGLKY">this CodePen</a>.</p>
-  <p>On line 3 of the CSS file there is a "____" as the value for the `flex-direction` property.
+  <p>On line 3 of the CSS file there is a "____" as the value for the <code class="try-it-code">flex-direction</code> property.
 One by one, change that out for each of the four properties listed above.
 What happens to the 10 items?</p>
   <br>
   <p>Back in Flexbox Froggy, work through levels 8 - 13.</p>
 </div>